chippyash/Logical-matrix/README.md

 Check out [chippyash/Math-Type-Calculator](https://github.com/chippyash/Math-Type-Calculator) for arithmetic operations on aforementioned strong types

+Check out [chippyash/Builder-Pattern](https://github.com/chippyash/Builder-Pattern) for an implementation of the Builder Pattern for PHP

 ### Operations supported

 *  AndMatrix - return the result of two matrices ANDed